Things to Consider Before Buying a Persian Cat

 Persian cats are expensive!
 A typical breeder can charge up to and over $800 for a healthy kitten.

 It can be difficult to procure the color of kitten you desire most.
-Greys and beiges seem to be most popular.
+Grays and beiges seem to be most popular.
 If you would like your cat to be a certain color, be patient.
 You may not get your purrfect kitty for a while!

 Bear in mind that you may need to develop a working relationship with a breeder out of state or even out of the country in order to get a Persian cat!
-And shipping costs can be expensive!
+Shipping costs can be expensive!
 Some breeders might wish to have an ongoing relationship with you, and some may also have restrictions they write into a contract, such as not surgically removing your cat's nails.